 Dr Toni Lindsay is a Clinical and Health Psychologist who has been working with both adults and adolescents for over 10 years.

-Her therapy style is a bit eclectic, and works from both a Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, and Existential Psychotherapy framework.
 She is an AHPRA approved supervisor and provides clinical supervision for both psychologists and other health professionals.

 Uncertainty has arrived - Chris O'Brien Lifehouse